December 28, 2017

 Data is being mishandled.
 Despite spending billions on cybersecurity solutions, data breaches continue to plague private companies, government organizations, and their vendors.
 The reason cybersecurity solutions have not mitigated this problem is that the overwhelming majority of data exposure incidents are due to misconfigurations, not cutting edge cyber attacks.
 These misconfigurations are the result of process errors during data handling, and often leave massive datasets completely exposed to the internet for anyone to stumble across.

 UpGuard has been at the vanguard of data breach discovery, finding and analyzing exposed assets across the internet, helping organizations secure them, and informing the public.
 However, UpGuard does more than just hunt for breaches.
-We build tools to prevent them from happening in the first place.
-Using the first hand knowledge gained by researching data breaches, UpGuard’s cyber resilience platform protects important breach vectors, from common assets like servers and network devices, to cloud resources like Amazon S3 and GitHub.
+We build tools to prevent breaches from happening in the first place.
+Using the first hand knowledge gained by researching data breaches, UpGuard’s cyber resilience platform protects important breach vectors, from common assets to an enterprise web presence like servers and network devices, to cloud resources like Amazon S3 and GitHub.
 We’ll take a look at three breach incidents, how they happened, and how UpGuard can be used to help prevent them.

 Amazon S3 Cloud Storage